Cashew Rice Bowl

 Asian Flavors

-I thought I'd create a virtual visit with a delicious recipe that anyone could share with a friend or neighbor when they were in need.
+I thought I’d create a virtual visit with a delicious recipe that anyone could share with a friend or neighbor when needed.

 This is a tasty and super simple recipe that I thought would be a good meal to make for any friend.

-It is a little bit different because of the Asian flavors and it keeps really really well.
-In the fridge and freezer.
+It is a little bit different because of the Asian flavors, and it keeps really well in the fridge and freezer.

 Cashew Rice Bowl has an Asian Flare that will satisfy your cravings.
 A nice bowl of comfort food is just right for family and friends.